dereknugroho/act-kraken/README.md

 Crypto Auto Trader (CAT) is an automated cryptocurrency trading app that executes trades on the [Kraken platform](https://www.kraken.com/).

-CAT will execute a trade in a specified cryptocurrency if the result is a net profit of 1 basis point.
+CAT will execute a trade in a specified cryptocurrency if the result will be a net profit of 1 basis point.
 The trading criteria is based on the real-time bid-ask spread and the most recent trade of the same cryptocurrency.

 ## Setup